kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 ### Handling kubelet restarts

 A device plugin is expected to detect kubelet restarts and re-register itself with the new kubelet instance.
-In the current implementation, a new kubelet instance deletes all the existing Unix sockets under `/var/lib/kubelet/device-plugins` when it starts.
+A new kubelet instance deletes all the existing Unix sockets under `/var/lib/kubelet/device-plugins` when it starts.
 A device plugin can monitor the deletion of its Unix socket and re-register itself upon such an event.

 ## Device plugin deployment